Art School Portfolio Five 1983-1997

 During my time as an art guard at IUAM, I was rather dapper and designed jewelry for myself to wear.
 (You could think of this as the third year of my MFA degree, only I was the gallery wall upon which my wares were exhibited.)
 These pieces, painted in acrylic and finished with synthetic varnish, were throwbacks to my days of making cloth sculpture.

-During this same time frame, I created a few sculptural pieces for women to whom I was attracted.
+During this same time frame, a few sculptural pieces were created for women to whom I was attracted.
 I soon realized it was less labor intensive to write them zany letters filled with drawings.

 Next/ Back/ Artworks Portal Page